Thieves nab safe, $500K in valuables in surgical heist | CBC News

 Thieves nab safe, $500K in valuables in surgical heist

-Bank Street jewelry story targeted in brazen robbery reminiscent of Hollywood film
+Bank Street jewelry store targeted in brazen robbery reminiscent of Hollywood film

 Thieves robbed an Ottawa jewelry store of half a million dollars worth of valuables on the weekend in a brazen overnight robbery reminiscent of a Hollywood heist film.